misterbastean/whbc_scheduler/currentlyWorkingOn.md

 Small Stuff:
 - Update new user password verify so that it verifies on front end prior to form submission
 - Password reset via email
+- Add dropdown for relationship of emergency contacts to prevent problems caused by strange characters
+- Validate inputs (e.g. worker zip code is 5 digits, all phone numbers are 10, etc.)

 Future Ideas